sgolden3/Education/README.md

-# Assessing how Attending a Charter School impacts Education
+# How does State along with Socioeconomic variables impact Average ACT scores?

-> This project aims to evaluate how the status of attendance at a charter school and different socio-economic features impact standardize testing scores for students in high school.
+> This project aims to evaluate how the location of a student and different socio-economic features impact standardize testing scores for students in high school.

 ---